snnbotchway/rg-staking/README.md

 # RG Staking

 Purchase assets by depositing tokens and earn rewards based on your holdings.
-Visit rg-staking.on.fleek.co
+Visit [rg-staking.on.fleek.co](https://rg-staking.on.fleek.co)

 ## Smart Contract

-Our smart contract offers the following functionalities:
+The smart contract offers the following:

 ### Token Creation and Asset Ownership